Ockham5Razor/ockham-api/README.md

 # Project Ockham

-Let you connect to the Internet more stably
+Let you connect to the Internet more stably.

 Install golang cli tool `cobra`